GuilleDiazFentanes/AutoClaim-AutoRoll-AutoReact-MudaeBot-2024/README.md

 - Your Discord Token may have changed
 - Your Mudae settings always have a button on each character roll
 - Series and Characters are case-sensitive
+- Your account must have a DM (at any time) with the mudae bot (try $help to make sure)

 ## Advanced Bot